 Community Collaborations for Transitions

-- NOCAC Teachers will observe a kindergarten classroom in each school district.
+- NOCAC Teachers and Home Visitors will observe a kindergarten classroom in each school district.

-- The teacher needs to complete the Kindergarten Observation form (form ED 12 – Kindergarten Observation Form – will be uploaded at a later date) on site.
+- The teacher needs to complete the Kindergarten Observation form on site.

-- The teacher will contact a school district in their service are to set up a time to conduct a brief interview and observation.
+- The teacher will contact a school district in their service area to set up a time to conduct a brief interview and observation.

 - The NOCAC teachers need to complete the reflection piece of the observation after leaving the school.